observIQ/stanza/docs/types/duration.md

 If a number is specified, it will be interpreted as a number of seconds.

-If a string is specifieed, it will be interpreted according to Golang's [`time.ParseDuration`](https://golang.org/src/time/format.go?s=40541:40587#L1369) documentation.
+If a string is specified, it will be interpreted according to Golang's [`time.ParseDuration`](https://golang.org/src/time/format.go?s=40541:40587#L1369) documentation.

 ## Examples